JoseLucasapp/JoseLucas-desafio-react/README.md

 ![](./public/image2.jpeg)

 ### Themes
-The app has two themes (light and dark)
+The app has two themes (light and dark).

 ### Tools
 <ul>